 Table 1 Dataset example with two centrality measures.

-In this study, for every centrality measures, the higher score in centrality measures means a higher chance of the protein to be a significant protein.
+In this study, for every centrality measures, the higher score in centrality measures means a higher chance of the protein to be an important protein.
 So, the dominance rule for Table 1 is the highest score in degree centrality and closeness centrality means better.
 If we implement Skyline Query in Table 1, the results will be object A and C. Object B has a same score with object A in degree centrality, however, it has a lower score in closeness centrality that makes object A dominates object B. For object D, it’s dominated by A because it has the lowest score in every attributes compared to object A. Since there were no other object that can dominates object A and C, object A and C became the skyline object for Table 1.

 However, the SQ has weakness involve attributes used, more attributes use cause the skyline objects to increase so that the result is not relevant again (Kontaki et al. 2008).
 This study used a developed SQ called Top-k Skyline Query.
 Top-k SQ rank skyline results to find the most important data in skyline objects.
 The ranking is done by searched the most dominant data.
 This method finds data that dominates other data and the most dominant data will be in the top result.
 This study used centrality measure as attributes along with Top-k Skyline Query for analysing PPI.

-Based on the concept of Top-k Skyline Query, significant protein is a protein that is not dominated by another protein with the order by how many proteins it dominated.
-The most important result of Top-k Skyline Query is a candidate for significant proteins related to disease were later further cross checked .
+Based on the concept of Top-k Skyline Query, an protein is a protein that is not dominated by another protein with the order by how many proteins it dominated.
+The most important result of Top-k Skyline Query is a candidate for important proteins related to disease were later further cross checked .
 Since there are many centrality measures, this study only used basic centrality measures with the addition of other two centrality measure.
 The basic centrality measures in the graph theory are degree, betweenness, closeness, eigenvector and eccentricity (Sharma et al. 2016).
 Beside the basic centrality measures, in this study, we used radiality and bridging centrality.

-In this study, we used Top-k Skyline Query to find a significant protein of PD using 7 centrality measures (degree, betweenness, closeness, eigenvector, eccentricity, radiality and bridging).
+In this study, we used Top-k Skyline Query to find an important protein of PD using 7 centrality measures (degree, betweenness, closeness, eigenvector, eccentricity, radiality and bridging).
 There are 2 interaction data types based on their resources, experiment data and experiment+prediction data.
 We used experimental data to determine whether interactome coverage in PD good enough to do a PPI analysis.
-This study used Skyline Query, an algorithm for finding non-dominated data, along with centrality measure to find significant proteins of Parkinson disease.
+This study used Skyline Query, an algorithm for finding non-dominated data, along with centrality measure to find important proteins of Parkinson disease.

 Top-k Skyline Query